Ventupentu/hackudc/README.md

 - Get insights into your personality traits using the Big Five model and Enneagram.
 - Explore interactive visualizations of your emotional patterns.

+### Objectives

+- Get recommendations of how you should behave

 ## API Endpoints

 ### Backend (FastAPI)